dotnet/msbuild/docs/ContainerCustomization.md

 ## Default container labels

 Labels are often used to provide consistent metadata on container images.
 This package provides some default labels to encourage better maintainability of the generated images, drawn from the set defined as part of the [OCI Image specification](https://github.com/opencontainers/image-spec/blob/main/annotations.md).
-Where possible, we use the values of common [NuGet Project Properties](https://learn.microsoft.com/en-us/nuget/reference/msbuild-targets#pack-target) as defaults for these annotations, though we also provide more customizable
+Where possible, we use the values of common [NuGet Project Properties](https://learn.microsoft.com/en-us/nuget/reference/msbuild-targets#pack-target) as defaults for these annotations, though we also provide more specific properties for each of these labels.

 | Annotation | Default Value | Dedicated Property Name | Fallback Property Name | Enabled Property Name | Notes |
 | - | - | - | - | - | - |